tamago-labs/x-engine/README.md

 ## Roadmap

-The project is currently in the early stages of development.
-We are working on the following improvements for our beta version:
+We are working on the following improvements for our upcoming beta version:
 - Summarizing common vulnerabilities in Move contracts into a specification.
 - Reviewing based on these vulnerabilities.
+- The more vulnerabilities checked, the more credits paid.
+- Gamification credit system.
 - Account creation allows the report to be shared publicly.
-- Gamification credit system.

 ## Links